Kazhuu/blog/content/posts/2021-10-8-bit-breadboard-cpu.md

 ## Architecture

-TODO: Revise from here on.
+TODO: Finish this section

-This computer has only 4 bits to address the RAM.
-That means, you only have 16 bytes of RAM in total for the program and its data.
-Below is picture of architecture of the computer.
+Below is picture of the architecture of the computer.
 Photo is drawn by me but taken from Ben's video.

 ![Architecture](/cpu/architecture.png)

-Different parts of the computer are connected by bus, which is used to transport data between the components.
-Some components only connect 4 [least significant bits (LSB)](https://en.wikipedia.org/wiki/Bit_numbering).
-This is because addressing is only 4 bits.
-Below is a table of acronyms and short explanation for each.
+Architecture of the CPU consist of different parts connected to each other by data bus.
+Data bus is used to transport data between different components.
+Arrows in the picture show the direction the data can move to.
+For proper operation of the CPU, only one component feed data to the bus and one will read it.
+Orchestrating this is done by `Instruction Decoder` and [microcode](https://en.wikipedia.org/wiki/Microcode).
+Below is table of different parts of the computer and their explanation.

 | Acronym | Expanded | Explanation |
 |---|---|---|